Welcome to my favorite party yet!

 I was able to rent the entire facility and have it open only to our guests!

 Using some props of my own from home, I took in a pretty play tent, some large floor pillows that look like flowers, and a fun hopscotch mat.
-All items I already owned and use in my daughters’ play room! ( I will get around to sharing photos of it!)
+All items I already owned and use in my daughters’ playroom! ( I will get around to sharing photos of it!)

 Target had these great bug catchers that I left out in the open play area and labeled “Fairy Catchers”!
 The boys and girls had so much fun running around with them.

-In a seperate area, we set up a craft table with instructions and supplies to “Create your own fairy wand!”
+In a separate area, we set up a craft table with instructions and supplies to “Create your own fairy wand!”
 They were purchased as kits from Target, but I opened them up and accented the instruction sheets myself.
 It’s all in the details, right?!

-The cake was inspired by a few different cakes I had seen on Pinterest, and was made by Paradise Cakes in West Bloomfield, Michigan.
+The cake was inspired by a few different cakes I had seen on Pinterest and was made by Paradise Cakes in West Bloomfield, Michigan.
 It came out Amazing!